 "The gut microbiome is literally and figuratively the core of overall health, so eating foods that are good for the microbiome is good for your health," Del Coro says.

-Probiotics naturally occur in some fermented foods, however they can also be added to foods (probiotic granola, anyone?).
+Probiotics naturally occur in some fermented foods, but, they can also be added to foods.
 "Different groups of probiotic bacteria and yeasts you may see on food labels include Lactobacillus, Bifidobacterium and Saccharomyces boulardii," Del Coro says.

 Some easy ways to incorporate these foods in your diet are to use yogurt instead of mayo for homemade tuna or chicken salads, throw sauerkraut or kimchi on top of grain bowls and salads and add miso to salad dressings and sauces, Del Coro says.